 International student concerns

-Overseas students studying at a private training provider can submit an external complaint to the Commonwealth Ombudsman.
+International students studying a VET course with a private provider should continue to contact the Commonwealth Ombudsman.

 Study Australia helps international students to understand their rights and responsibilities.